BookStackApp/website/content/blog/bookstack-release-v21-12.md

 ![Book copy view](/images/2021/12/copy_book.png)

-These new abilities bring some great potential new workflow advancements, such as being able to create "templated" books pre-configured with the right chapter & page structure ready to be copied out.
+These new abilities bring some great potential new workflow advancements such as being able to create "templated" books, pre-configured with the right chapter & page structure, ready to be copied out.

 ### Copy Roles

-When creating or updating a role there are a lot of permissions to configure.
+When creating or updating a role there can be a lot of permissions to configure.
 Creating a set of similar roles could be a time consuming experience.
 As of v21.12 there's now a "Copy" action when viewing an existing role which will take you to the role create view with all fields filled as per the copied role.